-Photographic tour of my chicken coop in case useful to others.
+Pics of my chicken coop in case useful to others who are building their own.
 It has a sunflower theme because I used an old mural for the exterior.

 The primary feature is a large, south-facing window on the front that provides solar gain during the winter, but hinged to provide ventilation, too.
 Opening is covered with heavy wire (to exclude raccoons) and screening (to exclude mosquitoes).